SYMPOSIA!

 Dates: September 2025 - April 2026

-We are thrilled to introduce a new Symposia! program with CANADA Gallery co-founder/artist Wallace Whitney, along with artists Astrid Dick and Michael David.
+We are thrilled to announce a new Symposia! program featuring CANADA Gallery co-founder and artist Wallace Whitney, alongside artists Astrid Dick and Michael David.

-Wallace Whitney has combined a decades-long practice as a terrific painter along with being a visionary gallerist.
-He is one of the founders of the legendary contemporary art gallery CANADA, an artist-run gallery started in downtown Manhattan right after 9/11 when few in the art world would venture below Houston Street.
-CANADA has grown to become one of the most influential contemporary art galleries in the world.
+Wallace Whitney has spent decades balancing a remarkable career as a painter with his visionary role as a gallerist.
+In 2000, he co-founded the now-legendary artist-run gallery CANADA in downtown Manhattan—at a time when few in the art world would venture below Houston Street.
+Since then, CANADA has grown into one of the most influential contemporary galleries in the world.

-The program provides a rare access to Wallace, including his in-depth critiques of your work, a focus on professional practices, and Wallace’s story telling about his experience in the New York art world in the last quarter century.
+This program offers rare access to Wallace’s expertise: in-depth critiques of your work, professional practice insights, and storytelling drawn from his 25+ years in the New York art world.

 Course Tuition: $4250.00